 PPE for visitors

-PPE may be offered to visitors to protect them from acquiring a transmissible infection.
 If a visitor declines to wear PPE when it is offered then this should be respected and the visit must not be refused.
 PPE use by visitors cannot be enforced and there is no expectation that staff monitor PPE use amongst visitors.
-Below is the PPE which should be worn where it is appropriate to do so and when the visitor chooses to do so.
+However, if staff or visitors identify the need for PPE, advice on its correct use should be provided by staff.

 Visitors do not routinely require PPE unless they are providing direct care to the individual they are visiting.